-- 104. Longevity risk exists for liabilities which are sensitive to decrease in mortality rates which leads to an increase in liabilities. - 105.
-The capital requirement for longevity risk is determined by applying the instantaneous stresses as determined in accordance with Schedule 10.
+- Mortality risk exists for liabilities which are sensitive to increases in mortality rates which leads to an increase in liabilities. - (2) The capital requirement for mortality risk is determined by applying the instantaneous stresses as determined in accordance with Schedule 9. - 4.3.16 Underwriting risk capital longevity risk capital - (1) Longevity risk exists for liabilities which are sensitive to decrease in mortality rates which leads to an increase in liabilities. - (2) The capital requirement for longevity risk is determined by applying the instantaneous stresses as determined in accordance with Schedule 9.